Make setting reference point hotkeyable

 Please add a possibility to set a hotkey for each position!

-Look, there is a whole numbers block at the right side of a keyboard (if you are not using these fancy ***** castrated versions which doesn't have it).
-I could have used it to set reference point, using something like Ctrl+Shift+3 to set it to the right bottom.
+Look, there is a whole numbers block at the right side of a keyboard (if you are not using these fancy ***** castrated versions which don't have it).
+I could have used it to set the reference point, using something like Ctrl+Shift+3 to set it to the right bottom.

-I can use an action for doing this, bit I'm long ago out of F-keys, exactly because simple operations, like Align buttons, can't be hotkeyed!
+I can use an action for doing this, bit I'm long ago all out of F-keys, exactly because simple operations, like Align buttons, can't be hotkeyed (upd: now they can, but Distribute buttons still can't)

 'Performance' is not only processing speed, it's also about speed of user interaction.
 User would always be the weakest part of the process, why would you limit it?